This version of Ratatouille is baked on a sheet pan, with very little hands-on time. Fast and easy, and perfect for meal prep! Video.

 • Perfect for meal prep!
 Make a big batch of Ratatouille on a Sunday, then serve it up in various ways during the workweek (see below for ideas).
 You can also freeze Ratatouille for winter- a little summer treasure when we need it most!

-• Eggplant– Globe or Japanese are great, but any variety will work here.
+• Eggplant– Globe eggplant or Japanese both work great, but any variety will work here.

-• Bell Peppers– Red, yellow, orange or green.
+• Bell Peppers– Red, yellow, orange or green bell pepper.
 Nice opportunity to get colorful!

-• Summer Squash– Zucchini, yellow summer squash, patty pan whatever is fresh and available.
+• Summer Squash– Zucchini, yellow squashes, patty pan, or whatever is fresh and available.

-• Herbs– Thyme, oregano, or rosemary or a combination!
+• Savory Herbs– Thyme, oregano, or rosemary or a combination!
 Or make Herbs de Provence!

 • Olive oil – use a good quality extra-virgin olive oil, for the best flavor.